scieloorg/ratchetapi.py/docs/api.rst

 These are the classes the users will more frequently interact with.

-.. autoclass:: scieloapi.Client
+.. autoclass:: ratchetapi.Client
    :inherited-members:

-.. autoclass:: scieloapi.Endpoint
+.. autoclass:: ratchetapi.Endpoint
    :inherited-members: